Wolfgang Amadeus Mozart

 Rating: 3.5 (4 / 3) — durations: 3’20” + 3’28”

-The Chiaroscuro Quartet is far more radical in their historically informed playing.
+In their historically informed playing, the Chiaroscuro Quartet is far more radical.
 They use gut strings, baroque (rather than French) bows, and their instruments are tuned to approx. a’ = 425 Hz.
 They play with virtually no perceptible vibrato.
 That latter point makes pure intonation much more of a challenge, but the artists (led by Alina Ibragimova on the first violin) master this very well, if not almost perfectly!
 It may take some time to get used to the sound, the lower tuning and the absence of vibrato.
 However, I’m sure this is close to what Mozart and his audience might have heard in their time.

-In the Adagio, the Chiaroscuro Quartet plays f, not fortissimo, and their p really is piano, taken back, and all with very accurate articulation, also in the punctuation.
+In the Adagio, the Chiaroscuro Quartet plays f, not fortissimo, and their p really is piano.
+They take it back, and all with very accurate articulation, also in the punctuation.
 Compared to the Hagen Quartett, this may sound rhythmically soft initially, but I can’t see this as deviating from the notation.
 And unlike the Hagen Quartett, they don’t introduce extraneous tempo changes.
-The entire movement is played at approx. 1/4 = 54.
+The entire movement is at approx. 1/4 = 54.

 The only minor point of possible criticism in my view is an occasional, slight tendency to use “belly notes” (“swollen notes”).
 In the fugue, they play substantially slower than the Hagen Quartett, with approx. 1/4 = 112.
 I would characterize their interpretation as (much) less focused on virtuosity, but rather trying to be transparent.
 One can call it an analytical interpretation, in the sense that the listener can follow the theme of the fugue, its comes and the inversion of the theme throughout this art- and masterful composition.